SwissTPH/Research_IT_doc/sciCORE_quick_start.md

-## Desktop Quick Start (Web-based Interface)

-SciCORE also offers a [web-based interface](https://ood-ubuntu.scicore.unibas.ch/) that lets you interact with the HPC system from your browser (no local SSH configuration needed).
-Simply log in, launch your environment, and manage your work just like you would on your local machine - but powered by HPC resources.

 ## Software & modules

 SciCORE provides a wide range of pre-built-in modules, so you usually don’t need to install software manually.